Super Bowl XIII: Fourth quarter

-On the ensuing kickoff, video shows that Gerela slipped when trying to plant his foot, causing him to squib the ball, which bounced to Cowboys lineman Randy White at the 24-yard line.
-White, who was playing the game with a cast on his broken left hand, fumbled the ball before being hit by Tony Dungy, and Pittsburgh linebacker Dennis Winston recovered the ball at the Dallas 18-yard line.
-Remarkably, Winston wasn't even in the middle of the scrum when the fumble first occurred; he was standing by several teammates and decided to join the battle for the ball before referees intervened.
-On the next play, Bradshaw threw an 18-yard touchdown pass to Swann, increasing the Steelers' lead to 35–17 with less than 7 minutes left in the game.
-The touchdown was Bradshaw's last pass of the game.
+On the ensuing kickoff, video showed that Gerela slipped when trying to plant his foot, causing him to squib the ball, which bounced to Cowboys defensive tackle Randy White at the Dallas 24-yard line.
+White, who was playing the game with a cast on his broken left hand, fumbled the ball before being hit by safety Tony Dungy, and linebacker Dennis Winston recovered the ball at the 18 for Pittsburgh.
+Remarkably, Winston was not even in the middle of the scrum when the fumble first occurred; he was standing by several teammates and decided to join the battle for the ball before the officials intervened.
+On the very next play, Bradshaw threw an 18-yard touchdown pass to Swann, increasing the Steelers' lead to 35–17 with less than 7 minutes left in the game.
+The touchdown was Bradshaw's final pass of the game.

-Some of the Steelers were already celebrating victory on the sidelines, but the Cowboys refused to give up.
-On their next drive, Dallas drove 89 yards in 8 plays, including an 18-yard scramble by Staubach on 3rd and 11 and a 29-yard run by Dorsett, to score on Staubach's 7-yard touchdown pass to DuPree.
-Then after Dallas' Dennis Thurman recovered an onside kick at 2:19, Drew Pearson caught 2 passes for gains of 22 and 25 yards (the second catch on 4th down and 18) as the Cowboys drove 52 yards in 9 plays to score on Staubach's 4-yard touchdown pass to Butch Johnson.
-With the ensuing extra point, the Steelers' lead was cut to 35–31 with just 0:22 left in the game.
+Some of the Steelers were already celebrating victory on the sidelines, but the Cowboys were not quite done yet.
+On their next drive, Dallas drove 89 yards in 8 plays, including an 18-yard run by Staubach on 3rd-and-11 and a 29-yard run by Dorsett, to score on Staubach's 7-yard touchdown pass to DuPree.
+Then after Cowboys defensive back Dennis Thurman recovered an onside kick with 2:19 remaining, Drew Pearson caught two passes for gains of 22 and 25 yards (the second catch on 4th-and-18), as the Cowboys drove 52 yards in 9 plays to score on Staubach's 4-yard touchdown pass to Johnson, cutting the Steelers' lead to 35–31 with just 22 seconds left in the game.

-But the Cowboys' second onside kick attempt was unsuccessful.
-Bleier recovered the ball, and the Steelers were able to run out the clock to win the game.
+But the Cowboys' second onside kick attempt was unsuccessful, as Bleier recovered the ball to end the game.

 Swann was the leading receiver in the game with 7 receptions for 124 yards and a touchdown.
 Stallworth recorded 115 yards and two touchdowns off just 3 receptions.
 Stallworth and Swann became the first pair of teammates to each have 100 yards receiving in a Super Bowl and first time two receivers did it in the same game.
 Dorsett was the top rusher of the game with 96 rushing yards, and also caught 5 passes for 44 yards.
 Harris was Pittsburgh's leading rusher with 68 yards, and he caught a pass for 22 yards.
 Staubach finished the game with exactly as many passing attempts (30) and completions (17) as Bradshaw, good for 228 passing yards, 3 touchdowns, and 1 interception.
 Butch Johnson caught 2 passes for 30 yards and a touchdown, returned 3 kickoffs for 63 yards, and gained 33 yards on 2 punt returns, giving him 126 total yards.
 Drew Pearson hauled in 4 passes for 73 yards, all in the fourth quarter.